 Applicants must complete the General Information page online.
-Please note that the language provided in the "Brief Description of Proposed Grant Project" field may be utilized on public websites and documents to describe accomplishments of the grant program.
+Please note that the language provided in the "Brief Description of Proposed Grant Project" field may be utilized on public websites and documents to describe the purpose of the project and accomplishments of the grant program.

-Executive Summary (separate document to upload-not to exceed one page)
+Executive Summary (separate document to upload; not to exceed one page)